mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 The ExtensionList data type used in these definitions is as defined in [Section 7.4.4](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#744-extensionlist) of Ref.
 1 above.
 ##### 3.2.1.21 FspId
 The FspId data type used in these definitions is as defined in [Section 7.3.16](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#7316-fspid) of Ref.
 1 above.
-##### 3.2.1.22 GeoCode
-The GeoCode data type used in these definitions is as defined in [Section 7.4.9](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#749-geocode) of Ref.
-1 above.

 ##### 3.2.1.23 GenericCredential
 The GenericCredential object stores the payload for a credential which is validated according to a comparison of the signature created from the challenge using a private key against the same challenge signed using a public key.
 Its content is as follows.
 | Name | Cardinality | Type | Description |